SharePoint/sp-dev-docs/docs/apis/webhooks/lists/get-subscription.md

 # Get subscriptions

-Enumerate one or more subscriptions on a SharePoint resource.
+Enumerate one or more subscriptions on a SharePoint list.

-## Prerequisites
+## Permissions

 ### Get subscription

-Only the subscription created by the calling application is able to view its subscription information.
+* Only the subscription created by the calling application is able to view its subscription information.

-To view its subscription information, your application must have read-write permissions to the SharePoint resource where the subscriptions exist.
+* To view its subscription information, your application must have **read-write permissions** to the SharePoint list where the subscriptions exist.

 ### Get all subscriptions

-To view all subscriptions on a given SharePoint resource, your application must have manage permissions on the SharePoint resource where the subscriptions exist.
+* To view all subscriptions on a given SharePoint list, your application must have **manage lists permissions** on the SharePoint list where the subscriptions exist.

-For example: To view all subscriptions on a given list, your application must have  **Manage Lists** permissions.

 ## HTTP request